ILFC chief challenges Airbus to redesign the A350, lambasting it as a derivative that won't make the grade

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aircraft Lessor Udvar-Hazy Chides Airbus over A350".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aircraft Lessor Udvar-Hazy Chides Airbus over A350".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.